fuzzylabs/edge-vision-power-estimation/README.md

 ### 🧪 Experimental Stage

-This part of the project focused on experimenting with different approaches for benchmarking various approaches to convert TensorRT models.
+In the experimental stage we experimented with different approaches for benchmarking the conversion of TensorRT models.

 > [!TIP]
 > All code and benchmarking script for 3 experimental approaches can be found under desktop folder: [README](./desktop/README.md)